 to my webspace.
 This site is devoted to me and my research that deals with all aspects around “chemical warfare in the animal kingdom”.
 I am interested in venomous and poisonous animals, their ecology, evolution, biochemistry and their great potential in drug discovery.

 Since my childhood I am passionate about animals.
 In particular about those, that most people try to avoid at all costs.
 Ever since I am keeping a variety of such creatures as pets.
 After school, I first started as a lab technician within the chemical industry.
 After four years I decided to make dangerous animals my profession: I studied biology at the TU Braunschweig and graduated with a masters degree in biochemistry, bioinformatics and genetics in 2018.
 During that time, I explored the skin poisons of amphibians, in particular of fire salamanders.
 Next, I pursued my PhD at the Fraunhofer Institute for Molecular Biology and Applied Ecology in Gießen with a focus on spider venom peptides and the evolution of defensive mechanisms in spiders.
 After graduating I was awarded the group leadership of the newly established “Animal Venomics Research Group” within the Fraunhofer Institute for Molecular Biology and Applied Ecology in 2021.
 Here I am currently setting up my lab that focusses on functional Venomics and venom-based drug development.
-Moreover, I am affiliated with the LOEWE Centre for Translational Biodiversity Genomics in Frankfurt am Main.
+Further, I am affiliated with the LOEWE Centre for Translational Biodiversity Genomics in Frankfurt am Main.

 Apart from my research, I immerse myself in a variety of activities: I´m a fitness enthusiast and passionate martial artist, particularly studying and previously competing in Brazilian Jiu Jitsu and Mixed Martial Arts.
 Moreover, I enjoy travelling and hiking in nature, cooking, photography and reading books.
 My favourite authors include Bukowski, Dawkins, Mayr and Quammen.
 I do local politics as a member of Alliance 90/ The Greens.